EmixamPP/linux-enable-ir-emitter/README.md

 ### For other distro :
 <a href="https://github.com/emixampp/linux-enable-ir-emitter/releases"><img src="https://img.shields.io/github/release/emixampp/linux-enable-ir-emitter.svg?colorB=4c1"></a>
 ``` shell
 git clone https://github.com/EmixamPP/linux-enable-ir-emitter.git
 cd linux-enable-ir-emitter
 sudo bash installer.sh install
 ```
 You can easily uninstall the software by executing `sudo bash installer.sh uninstall`.

+Feel free to create a PPA for Debian distro based and share it with this community.
+Or any other package repository in order to support other Linux distribution.

 ## How to enable your infrared emitter ?
 0. `linux-enable-ir-emitter -h` (each sub-command also has a help -h)